kathahorn/kathahorn/README.md

 **Currently learning**

 * Python for Data Science and Machine Learning
-* GraphQL and Headless CMSes (like Contentful ans Netlify CMS)
+* GraphQL and Headless CMSes
 * more JavaScript

 ## Visit my website